 There are so many people and organizations I could thank for helping me make all of this and much more to come – possible!
 The list would be very long, and I know they did not do it for the laurels!
 What makes me truly happy is the fact that, in this short period, I have managed to meet the minds that think or at least dream alike.
 And that by doing seemingly ordinary daily steps we can build an extraordinary road.

-On my way back to Europe, I imagine exploring Greece, Turkey, Bulgaria and Romania, getting back to Croatia in August, when the Mediterranean is truly blooming.
+On my way back to Europe, I imagine exploring Greece, Turkey, Bulgaria, and Romania, and getting back to Croatia in August, when the Mediterranean is truly blooming.
 In September, I have an invitation to visit Norway, and afterward, I plan to fly towards Asia again, with South Korea first on my list.
-I plan to stay eight months in Asia in 2018/2019 season.
+I plan to stay eight months in Asia in the 2018/2019 season.

 If you have ideas on where my Pipeaway trip should bring me (on this route, or some other one), I would really like to hear and consider them.
-Please post them in comments; I will certainly appreciate it!
+Please post them in the comments; I would certainly appreciate it!
 I am always open to suggestions and ideas for collaboration!